rakuri255/UltraSinger/README.md

 And it helps you that this tool gets improved and maintained.

 ## Support
 There are many ways to support a project.
-Starring⭐️ the repo is just one 🙏
+Starring ⭐️ the repo is just one 🙏

 You can also support this work on Patreon or Buy Me A Coffee.